 In short, it would be great if most people could afford to choose to live closer together in a more compact urban form to prevent physical growth from getting out of hand.

-Addressing the effects of sprawl requires high-quality community networking among central cities, suburbs, and exurban areas.
+Addressing the effects of sprawl and a dispersed development pattern requires high-quality community networking among central cities, suburbs, and exurban areas.

 If you are in the central city, consider devoting about a quarter of the time and effort of your neighborhood association to the issue of promoting compact development.
 The cost of suburban sprawl is simply too high.

 Perhaps the most politically acceptable way to stop suburban sprawl is by promoting open space around the current edge of the built city.

 An actively sought and managed open space can be a positive rallying cry, and an engaging cause tends to be more riveting than constantly opposing what many people have been conditioned to see as progress.

 So just be pro-green space, rather than anti-development, which your opponents can too easily translate into anti-prosperity and anti-growth and anti-progress.